Carol Bly was born 16 April 1930, and died 21 December 2007

 - An essay is a work of literary art which has a minimum of one anecdote and one universal idea.

-Bly was a teacher and an award-winning American author of short stories, essays, and non-fiction works on writing.
+Carol Bly was an award-winning American author of short stories, essays, and non-fiction works on writing.
+She was also a teacher.
+She is the author of Beyond the Writers’ Workshop: New Ways to Write Creative Nonfiction.

 Source for Image